SeanTurner026/Melbourne-Mexican-Food/README.md

 - Each 'bubble' is a restaurant, and the size of the bubbles is determined by how many reviews each restaurant has.
 - The scores on the first plot corresponds to Zomato's score for the restaurant, and determines bubble size by counting all reviews (numerical and sentimental) for each restaurant.
 - The scores on the second plot corresponds to the average of review scores for each restaurant, and determines bubble size by **only** counting the numerical reviews each restaurant had.
-- The color of each bubble is consistent across plots and restaurants, and shows shifts in bubbles.
+- The color of each bubble is consistent across plots and restaurants, and shows shifts in bubbles between the two plots.

 ![Image](https://raw.githubusercontent.com/SeanTurner026/Zomato-and-Melbourne-Mexican-Restaurants/master/Images/subplots1.png)